vsrinivas/fuchsia/docs/reference/kernel/kernel_cmdline.md

 Set the system nodename, as used by `bootserver`, `loglistener`, and the `net{addr,cp,ls,runcmd}` tools.
-If omitted, the system will generate a human-readable nodename from its MAC address.
+If omitted, the system will generate a nodename from its MAC address.
 This cmdline is honored by GigaBoot and Zircon.

+## zircon.namegen=\<num>

+Set the system nodename generation style.
+If omitted or unknown, the system uses style 0.
+It has no effect if `zircon.nodename` is set.
+Older name generation styles may be removed in the future.
+This cmdline is honored by GigaBoot and Zircon.

+Styles:
+ - 0: Uses a four-word-name-style using based on the MAC address.
+ - 1: fuchsia-0123-4567-89ab based on the MAC address.

 ## zvb.current\_slot=\<\_a|\_b|\_r>